 - Swabs collected from environmental surfaces such as bedside furniture, bathroom surfaces, door handles, computer keyboards, mobile phone and ventilation outlets in the volunteer quarters.
-Details will be provided in the Analytical Plan (AP).
-Each day volunteer rooms will undergo a surface clean (self performed by the participant) to avoid contamination from the previous day's virus deposition. - Swabs collected from volunteers' hands. - Air sampling to detect and quantify airborne virus will be performed using a variety of devices.
+Details will be provided in the Sampling SOP.
+Each day volunteer rooms will undergo a surface clean to avoid contamination from the previous day's virus deposition. - Swabs collected from volunteers' hands. - Air sampling to detect and quantify airborne virus will be performed using a variety of devices.
 At certain time points volunteers may be asked to sing or speak loudly and collect samples before and after.
 Other than generating some noise, the samplers do not have any other impact on study participants.